What Is The Difference Between Grace and Mercy?

 Grow

 When we accept his grace, we begin to grow in his love.
 In time, these seeds of love that He has planted in our hearts will take root and bear fruits.
-Through acts of kindness and compassion, we can then spread to the world the grace and mercy that He generously bestowed upon us.
+Through acts of kindness and compassion, we can spread to the world the grace and mercy that He generously gifted us.

 Donate To The Poor & Homeless Of South Florida